limpyd/redis-limpyd-jobs/README.md

 A list (`ListField`) to store the primary keys of job in the waiting status.
 It's a fifo list: jobs are appended to the right (via `rpush`, and fetched from the left (via `blpop`)

-When fetched, a job from this list is executed, then pushed in the `success` or `error` list, depending of the result of the callback.
+When fetched, a job from this list is executed, then pushed in the `error` or `success` list, depending if the callback raised an exception.
 If a job in this waiting list is not in the waiting status, it will be skipped by the worker.

 ##### `success`